gem/oq-engine/doc/effective-realizations.rst

 == ======

-The "@" character should be read as "any", meaning that for the first tectonic region type any path (i.e. both "A", "B" and "C") will give the same contribution, i.e. there is independence from the GMPE combinations coming from the first tectonic region type.
+The "@" character should be read as "any", meaning that for the first tectonic region type any path (i.e. "A", "B" and "C") will give the same contribution, i.e. there is independence from the GMPE combinations coming from the first tectonic region type.